POL - 30.01.14 Special Events

 11.1.7 The user must confer with Campus Police and Ticket office for consideration and approval of events.
 In addition, Health and Safety needs to be contacted to consider logistics.

-12.1 All FACES schedulers must adhere to the following standard operating rules:
+12.1 All 1910 Booking schedulers must adhere to the following standard operating rules:

-12.1.1 Schedulers are responsible for scheduling common spaces in their assigned building or outdoor space.
-They are also responsible for assisting the faculty and staff in their buildings with entering requests for common spaces/facilities in their assigned building.
+12.1.1 Schedulers are responsible for scheduling spaces in their assigned building or outdoor venue.
+They are also responsible for assisting the registered student organizations, faculty/staff in their buildings with entering requests for their assigned building.

 12.1.2 Schedulers must review and change the status of a reservation within 48 hours (two days) from the creation date of the reservation.

-12.1.3 Schedulers must review each reservation and verify that all the required fields are completed correctly, and ensuring the space(s) requested appear in the “Selected Location” section on the right side of screen.
+12.1.3 Schedulers must review each reservation and verify that all the required fields are completed correctly and ensure the space(s).

-12.1.4 If resources or services are requested, schedulers should ensure that the field is completed correctly by identifying the number of tables, chairs, trash cans, etc. Schedulers should email or create a task for the Facilities Services Department, so that work orders can be completed for the resources and services.
+12.1.4 If resources or services are requested, schedulers should ensure that the field is completed correctly by identifying the number of tables, chairs, trash cans, etc. Schedulers should enter a ticket within Asset Essentials for support from the Facilities Services Department, so that work orders can be completed for the resources and services.

-12.1.7 Reservations with multiple venues in different buildings will require some conferring among the schedulers
+12.1.6 Reservations with multiple venues in different buildings will require some conferring among their event coordinator, building manager, ITS, and Facilities to confirm the event needs and plans.

-12.1.8 When multiple schedulers are needed to approve a facility or facilities for a reservation, each scheduler should edit the reservation and either approve or deny their facility.
+12.1.7 When multiple building managers are needed to approve a facility or facilities for a reservation, each scheduler should edit the reservation and either approve or deny their facility.

-12.1.11 Schedulers can override the 10 days rule and enter request at any time.
+12.1.9 Schedulers can override the 14-business day rule and enter request at any time, as long as the event does not interfere with the next previously confirmed event.
 This should be done only in emergency situations at the discretion of the scheduler.

 13. Right to Withdraw